General Jean Baptiste Kléber

 When General Napoleon Bonaparte took a select few and returned to France, he left Kléber in charge of the army.
 Napoleon thought highly of Kléber, saying there was no sight so splendid as watching Kléber go into battle, and likened him to the god of war, Mars.1 Kléber, who had been unaware of Napoleon’s intentions, cursed Napoleon and would sometimes draw cartoons mocking his former commander, but nonetheless he set about strengthening the French presence in Egypt.
 Desiring to evacuate Egypt, he negotiated an armistice with British Admiral Sidney Smith allowing the French to receive safe passage back to France.
 Unfortunately for all involved, the British government refused to ratify the treaty, infuriating the French and leading to a resumption of hostilities.

 After retaking Cairo, Kléber began to devote his energy to reorganizing the administration of Egypt.
 Meanwhile Kléber's defeated Turkish opponent Grand Vizier Youssef Pasha published writings claiming Kléber was a destroyer of religion and called upon all Muslims to slaughter the infidels and in particular their commander, offering further rewards and protection to anyone who could accomplish this.
-A religious student named Soleyman-el-Halepi took it upon himself to answer this call and the Grand Vizier gave him a dagger, a camel, and thirty pieces of silver to accomplish his task.3 On June 14th Kléber and his chief of staff General Damas were in Cairo for lunch.
+A student who was also a religious fanatic took it upon himself to answer this call and the grand vizier gave him a dagger, a camel, and thirty pieces of silver to accomplish his task.3 On June 14th Kléber and his chief of staff General Damas were in Cairo for lunch.
 As they walked through a garden, the assassin surprised them and stabbed Kléber six times with a dagger.
 Kléber died a short time later, on the same day as General Desaix’s death on the other side of the Mediterranean Sea at the Battle of Marengo.
-His assassin was quickly captured and publicly executed.
+His assassin was quickly captured and publicly executed in a painful manner.

 Kléber’s successor in Egypt, General Menou, was not as capable of a commander and he was unable to lead or successfully negotiate the French out of defeat at the hands of the British the next year.
 After the French surrender of Cairo in 1801, General Belliard escorted Kléber’s remains back to France.